ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ksyscluster => ksysclu*, clu*
 ```

 When you delete a KSYS cluster, the **ksysmgr** command prompts for your confirmation.
-The **ksysmgr** command also recommends to create a snapshot at this point.
+The **ksysmgr** command also recommends creating a snapshot.

 An output that is similar to the following example is displayed: